I like old books.There is a smell and feel about them I miss with the digital alternative. Real books when I have time, digital when I have none.

 From surrounding context, I have imagined it early summer, during the break from legal work in the Capitol, early in Fuscus' career.
 I imagine Pliny has resorted to his coastal farm to oversee preparations for the summer before the family travels to the colder reaches of Lake Como.

-The translation of the poem eventually included at the end of this piece is from the reading by John Earl of Orrery (1790).
+The form of the poem i attribute to Pliny above, is a translation by John Earl of Orrery (1790).

 To C. HISPULLA, Good Health!